hkbu-kennycheng/comp3115/2023summer/Lab3.md

 ![](images/orange-impute-mean.gif)

-We may rename the node by right clicking on the node and select `Rename`.
+We may rename the node by right-clicking on the node and select `Rename`.
 Please rename it as `Impute Mean`.

 ### Handle missing values in numerical columns by replacing them with the median